This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Muffuletta

-1. Assemble the sandwich: Slice the bread horizontally and on one half, layer the meats, then the cheese, and then top with the olive salad.
-Place the other half of the bread on top.
+1. Assemble the Sandwich: Slice the ciabatta rolls in half.
+On the bottom half, layer the meats, followed by the cheese, then top with the olive salad.
+Place the top half of the bread over the fillings.

-1. Place the muffuletta on top of a sheet of foil.
-Brush the top of the bread with melted butter.
+1. Prepare for Baking: Set the sandwich on a sheet of aluminum foil and lightly brush the top with melted butter.

-2. Remove the sandwich from the oven and before unwrapping, gently push down on the top of the sandwich.
+1. Press and Serve: Remove from the oven and gently press down on the top of the sandwich to help distribute the fillings.
+Unwrap and serve warm.

 Expert Tips